A fractured but energized movement tried to pull itself together — but ended up exposing even deeper rifts.

 “We’re here, we’re gay, we fight the KKK,” the counter-protesters chanted as the racists filed past them.

 Kline urged UTR attendees to enter the park without engaging, guiding them inside the enclave.
-“You’ll have plenty of time to fuck with these people,” he advised.
+“You’ll have plenty of time to f--- with these people,” he advised.

 Before the event was even set to begin, the scene at Emancipation was a battle zone.
 Neo-Nazis and counter-protesters clashed openly in the streets.
 Flag poles turned into makeshift lances as racists toppled metal barriers and jousted with those who dared challenge them.
 Clouds of orange and purple tear gas hung in the air like a dense fog.